darianhuotari/distributed-microsite/README.md

 Dependabot + external security scanning tools

+Modularization for portability, if this is going to be re-used

 Custom domain support (might help issue where it is hard to tell which stage site belongs to which env)

 Custom container for build / deploy, allowing for simpler local development without CI/CD dependencies